pengsihua2023/wastewater_virus_detection/readme.md

 ## Files in this repository
-- Complete list of human and zoonotic viruses.md： The full list of Human and zono virases
+- Complete list of human and zoonotic viruses.md： The full list of Human and zoonotic virases
 -